drphilmarshall/GettingStarted/README.md

 You will need an account on GitHub: phollow <a href="https://github.com">this link</a> and fill in the form, including your full name so that your collaborators can find you easily.

-You will aussi need the unix command git to work on your local machine.
+You will also need the unix command git to work on your local machine.

 [Back to the tippety-top.](#top)